Buying a New-Build Property

 The booking deposit and name of solicitors acting for the purchasers is given to the estate agent.
 Then the estate agent prepares a sales advice note, detailing the agreement reached.
 That is then given to all parties, the developers and their solicitor and the buyers and their solicitor.
 When the developer’s solicitor receive it, they will then prepare the Contracts for Sale.
 It will then be sent to the purchaser’s solicitor.

 This document has the details of the agreement, the price, buyer and seller’s details, the property address, the completion date, special conditions about this transaction and general conditions that apply to all property transactions.
+The general conditions are a mix of rights and obligations of both the developer and buyer

 There is not a completion date in the Contract.
 Watch Shona’s video below about how completion is dealt with in the Contract.